TheodoreIoannidis/SimCLR-YOLO-anomaly-detection/README.md

 - Employed techniques like horizontal/vertical flipping, color jittering, and blurring.
 - Balanced underrepresented classes and improved generalization.

-## Results

-- Achieved **95% accuracy** on the test set.
-- Demonstrated significant improvements when using SimCLR-pretrained backbones, especially in scenarios with limited labeled data.
-- Efficiently distinguished between Red and White classes using the enhanced YOLOv8 architecture.

 ## Dataset

 The experiments utilized: